Brainstorming is one of the most effective ways for people to problem solve, generate ideation across teams, and innovate.

 ~ The Ugly ~

 Mountain Dew held a crowdsourcing campaign to name a new flavor of soda.
 They allowed people to type in names, hit a submit button, and the names appeared in a rated order on the website.
-Well, it didn’t take long before the campaing was hijacked and ultimately spammed with names that were not so “family friendly.”
-This caused Mountain Dew to have to bite the bullet and publicly state that “Dub the Dew definately lost to the Internet.”
+It didn’t take long before the campaign was hijacked and spammed with names that were not so “family friendly.”
+Mountain Dew accepted defeat and publicly stated that “Dub the Dew definitely lost to the Internet.”

 Now, there’s a reason the “naming contests” are a dying breed, and it simply comes down to poor organization, little planning, and the underlying factors that motivate them.

 Crowdstorming is best used as a method for solving a problem, yet “naming contests” are typically geared towards building conversation and engagement.
 As a result, such contests often end in failures, most often due to a lack of guidance and no true centralized goal for people to get on-board with.

 Tips for implementing crowdstorming and collaborative brainstorming you can use today.